raspberrypisig/minimal-mistakes/_posts/2017-1-29-intro-nodered.md

 ---
 title: Intro to NodeRED
-excerpt: Forget python, this is the real deal
+excerpt: Forget python or scratch, this is the real deal
 description: NodeRED for beginners
 image: https://cdn-learn.adafruit.com/guides/images/000/000/483/medium800/node-red-screenshot.png
 categories: iot